jonathanleejono/SubwayDelayTimePrediction-ML/README.md

 # SubwayDelayTimePrediction

-This project is a Jupyter notebook that predicts subway delay times, using Pandas, Matplotlib, and machine learning models with Scikit-Learn, and XGBoost.
+This project is a Jupyter notebook that predicts subway delay times, using Python, Pandas, Matplotlib, and machine learning models with Scikit-Learn, and XGBoost.

 View the notebook on Github or here: https://jovian.ai/jonathan-k-lee9/course-project-subway-delay-prediction